frobino/Urho2DPlatformer/README.md

   - contains pics used for background, logos, etc.

 - bin/Data/Scenes/
+  - **NOTE**: this folder and the contained xml file is currently **generated** by the cpp program.
+See *Urho2DPlatformer::HandleSceneRendered* and *Urho2DPlatformer::CreateScene*.
+  Info on how to create the inital scene are taken from *bin/Data/Urho2D/Tilesets/* tmx file, see below.
   - contains the main scene xml to be created/edited/opened with **Editor**
-  - NOTE: this xml file is currently **generated** by the cpp program.
-See Urho2DPlatformer::HandleSceneRendered.

 - bin/Data/Urho2D/ contains pngs for the characters, etc. NOTE: sprites and animation are generated using [Spriter](http://www.brashmonkey.com/spriter.htm).